KaiTheRedNinja/Jumbleum/Notes.docc/Physics/Topics/Energy.md

 > Definition: Power: Work done or energy transferred per unit time

 The SI unit for power is the Watt, W, which is equivalent to one Joule per second.
-See <doc:#Current-Electricity>
+See <doc:#Current-of-Electricity>
 and <doc:Practical-Electricity> for more information on power.

 Power can be calculated by: